 In his definitive book on the matter, The Negroni: Drinking to La Dolce Vita, renowned bartender and drinks historian Gary Regan credits the creation of this delectable aperitivo to a Florentine nobleman named Count Camillo Negroni who, in 1919, demanded that his local bartender whip up an Americano with more kick to it.
 The Count, who had notoriously spent time in the States wrangling rodeo bulls, was not a man to be trifled with, so bartender Fosco Scarselli complied, swapping out club soda for gin to deliver the added oomph Count Negroni desired.
-In the process, Scarselli bequeathed us with a drink for the ages, simple to make and even simpler to sip in the afternoon sun.
+In the process, Scarselli bequeathed us a drink for the ages, simple to make and even simpler to sip in the afternoon sun.

 - Never shake a Negroni!
 Stir, stir, stir.
 Always!